remix-run/remix-website/data/posts/shop-case-study.md

 Shop is an application that allows buyers to discover merchants and products, make purchases, and track orders.
 Shop automatically aggregates shipping information across various delivery services.
 So whether it's Amazon or a small private company, no matter how the product is shipped, Shop will automatically track all of your packages in one spot.

 Shop's native app has millions of downloads from the Google Play Store and Apple App Store.
-The Shop app has existed and served the needs of many customers for years, during which the web client ([shop.app][shop.app]) acted merely as a marketing site for the mobile app.
+The Shop app has existed and served the needs of many customers for years, during which the web client acted merely as a marketing site for the native app.

-Then, nearly 1 year ago, Shopify decided to explore what it would take to create Shop for the web.
+In early 2023, Shopify started exploring what it would take to create Shop for the web.

-## Building Shop.app
+## The need for Shop on the web

 <img alt="Diagram of a long lived feature branch for implementing the changes from a migration guide" src="/blog-images/posts/shop-case-study/shop-web.png" />

-For a long time [shop.app][shop.app] was a simple landing/marketing page redirecting you to download the iOS or Android app.
+For a long time Shop.app was a simple landing/marketing page redirecting you to download the iOS or Android app.
 There was no functionality — no way to browse categories or products, no way to add items to your cart, and certainly no way to purchase anything.

-Initially, the Shop team intended to develop a site that had feature parity with the mobile apps.
-However, in addition the web version of Shop offers some unique advantages!
+The initial goal was to achieve feature parity with the native apps.
+However, it became clear that just having a web version of Shop for existing users was not thinking big enough.
+The web has unique advantages to native that would help complement the existing clients.

 **Capturing more users**

-Prior to the rebuild, the Shop marketing pages were already drawing substantial traffic.
-While some visitors would proceed to download the app, many would not.
-Offering users the option to sign up or log in directly on the web widens the net for acquiring new users.
+Even with limited functionality, the Shop marketing pages drew substantial traffic daily.
+While some of these visitors who would proceed to download the app, many would not.
+With Shop.app users would have the option to sign up on the web, which would widen the net for acquiring new users.

 **Faster feedback loop**

-New versions of the website can be shipped multiple times a day, whereas the native application has a much longer waiting period due to the nature of native app releases.
+New versions of the website can be shipped multiple times a day, whereas the native application have a much longer waiting period due to the nature mobile development.

-Adding Shop.app opens up new possibilities.
-It enables us to run short-term ad campaigns and conduct daily experiments.
-The valuable user feedback gathered from these activities can then be utilized to enhance future versions of the native applications.
+Adding Shop.app would open up new possibilities.
+It enables Shopify to run short-term ad campaigns and conduct daily experiments.
+The valuable user feedback gathered from these activities could then be utilized to enhance future versions of both the native and web clients of Shop.

-## Rapid Development with Remix
+## Building Shop.app with Remix

 Often when a project grows, it starts out as a website and then expands into native counterparts.
 With Shop, it was the opposite; the way the native apps were built heavily influenced how the website had to be built.